a) Natural resources are valuable assets found in nature that are not created by humans.

 c) Vermicomposting toilets offer a simple and hygienic method of waste treatment.
 They require low water consumption and have no odour problems when properly maintained.

 d) The worms in the vermicomposting toilet system digest the organic waste, converting it into nutrient-rich vermicompost.
-This compost can be used as a valuable fertilizer for gardens and plants.
+This compost can be used as a valuable fertiliser for gardens and plants.

-e) Vermicomposting toilets reduce the reliance on traditional sewage systems and minimize the release of untreated waste into water bodies.
+e) Vermicomposting toilets reduce the reliance on traditional sewage systems and minimise the release of untreated waste into water bodies.

 Implementing better housekeeping practices and exploring alternative waste management systems like vermicomposting toilets can contribute to reducing water pollution, conserving water resources, and promoting sustainable living.